-Logging crash details ■ Use the following parameter in the configuration file rttpd.conf to log application crashes. catch-crash Boolean option which turns on catching of application crashes.
+Logging crash details

+■ Use the following parameter in the configuration file rttpd.conf to log application crashes.

+catch-crash

+Boolean option which turns on catching of application crashes.
 If set, Liberator attempts to write a message to the default event log when the application has crashed.

-See page 155 This option should not be used unless log file messages are being used for automated monitoring as it can cause problems with core files being produced.
+This option should not be used unless log file messages are being used for automated monitoring as it can cause problems with core files being produced.

 Note: Applies to Linux and Solaris platforms only.

-Note: This feature and bus e re is not reliable, because it is not always possible to catch segmentation faults rrors .
-Logging RTTP traffic this, define the na perator to log the RTTP protocol traffic between clients and the Liberator.
-To do ming convention for the log files (see the rttp.conf configuration entry rttp-log I then define a list of user names (Liberator login names) whose RTTP traffic is You can specify the users either through Liberator configuration (see the rttp.conf c entry rttp-log-users on page 192), or if JMX monitoring is enabled for the Liberator, through the Logs tab on the Caplin Xaqua Management Console (XMC).
-Additionally Session tab allows you to switch RTTP traffic logging on and off for existing user ses.
-The default log file naming convention causes an RTTP traffic log file to be generat combination of user and RTTP session, so if a user has more than one session concurrently you can easily analyse the traffic for the individual sessions.
+Note: This feature is not reliable, because it is not always possible to catch segmentation faults and bus errors.

+Logging RTTP traffic

+You can set up Liberator to log the RTTP protocol traffic between clients and the Liberator.
+To do this, define the naming convention for the log files (see the rttp.conf configuration entry rttp-log on page 191), and then define a list of user names (Liberator login names) whose RTTP traffic is to be logged.

+You can specify the users either through Liberator configuration (see the rttp.conf configuration entry rttp-log-users on page 192), or if JMX monitoring is enabled for the Liberator, dynamically through the Logs tab on the Caplin Xaqua Management Console (XMC).
+Additionally, the XMC's Session tab allows you to switch RTTP traffic logging on and off for existing user sessions.

+The default log file naming convention causes an RTTP traffic log file to be generated for each combination of user and RTTP session, so if a user has more than one session established concurrently you can easily analyse the traffic for the individual sessions.

 The format of the log file is defined on page 260.

-For more information about logging RTTP traffic, particularly about configuring user RTTP logging using the XMC and interpreting the log entries, see the Liberator document Server-side RTTP Logging. mmended that in a live system you only turn on RTTP traffic logging for poting purposes.
+For more information about logging RTTP traffic, particularly about configuring user RTTP logging using the XMC and interpreting the log entries, see the Liberator document Server-side RTTP Logging.

+Note: It is recommended that in a live system you only turn on RTTP traffic logging for troubleshooting purposes.
 RTTP traffic logs can become very large very quickly.

-Note: In a live system you should normally turn RTTP logging on and off using the Caplin Xaqua Management Console.
+Note: In a live system you should normally turn RTTP logging on and off using the Caplin Xagua Management Console.
 The Liberator configuration option rttp-log-users should only be used for debugging test installations.
 It permanently enables traffic logging for the specified users and the users' traffic will be logged even after Liberator is restarted.
 Logging can only be turned off by stopping the Liberator and changing the rttp-log-users configuration option

-Note: The Caplin Xaqua Management Console is not available in Liberator Free Edition.
+Note: The Caplin Xagua Management Console is not available in Liberator Free Edition.